Minutes

 • Prizes for completed "Show & Tell" quilts from throughout 2025

-• If a guild member knows they will not be at this meeting a friend can pick up prizes they may have won.
+• If a guild member knows they will not be attending this meeting a friend can pick up prizes they may have won.

 • Ann will teach a class on hand quilting